diegomrno/diegomrno/README.md

 Now I am a young student in the field of engineering, innovation, and technology in general.
 I love to learn, I have self-taught many skills such as low-level programming as well as high-level programming.

 This allows me to devote myself to complex projects such as the creation and development of operating systems, applications and different types of software.
-To date, I have been able to design several websites with different solutions, prototypes of operating systems *(UNIX type and others)* and prototyping of *GNU/Linux distributions*.
+To date, I have been able to design several websites with different solutions, and prototypes of operating systems *(UNIX type and others)* and prototyping *GNU/Linux' distributions*.
 Mainly for learning purposes, but also for real personal or public projects.

 ![Component 672](https://user-images.githubusercontent.com/101096931/163008913-031c9003-36bb-4123-8d48-9bd8209ad29c.png)